 Please note that we do not advertise who we will be introducing our grand prize winner to as we prefer to tailor the introduction to the individual writer's style so as to get them the most benefit.
 For example, if our winner wrote a drama, we wouldn't be connecting them with people who specialize in comedy.

-Only the Grand Prize Winner and top two Finalists receive industry distribution and prizes while Semi-Finalists are only rewarded with laurels and online recognition like in most screenwriting competitions.
+Only the Grand Prize Winner and top two Finalists receive consultation packages and prizes while Semi-Finalists are only rewarded with laurels and online recognition like in most screenwriting competitions.
 Prizes and recognition will not be given to any other entrants.

 Writers retain all rights to their work.

 There is no limit to the length of the projects you submit.
 Projects can be in script or treatment form.

 There is no limit to the number of projects you may submit.

 Scripts must be written in English, but can be in any film or television genre.